akosma/AKOLibrary/README.markdown

   Phases" tab.
-Add the following frameworks in your project: libz.1.2.3.dylib, MapKit, MediaPlayer, AudioToolbox, CFNetwork, CoreData, CoreGraphics, CoreText, Foundation, MobileCoreServices, QuartzCore, Security, SystemConfiguration, UIKit.  @in In the "Build Settings" tab, select the "Other Linker Flags" entry and add the "-all_load" flag.
+Add the following frameworks in your project: libz.1.2.3.dylib, MapKit, MediaPlayer, AudioToolbox, CFNetwork, CoreData, CoreGraphics, CoreText, Foundation, MobileCoreServices, QuartzCore, Security, SystemConfiguration, UIKit.
+In the "Build Settings" tab, select the "Other Linker Flags" entry and add the `"-all_load"` flag.
-- In your source files, use the #import <AKOLibrary/AKOLibrary.h>
+- In your source files, use the `#import <AKOLibrary/AKOLibrary.h>` header.
-  header.